When it comes to managing non-small cell lung cancer (NSCLC), the most important thing is to make sure your treatment plan is working.

 Here’s what you need to know about treatment options, drug trials, and alternative therapies, as well as what to ask your doctor when your treatment has become ineffective.

-NSCLC treatment may involve one or a combination of treatments such as surgery, radiation, chemotherapy, and even immunotherapy.
-Treatment has changed a lot in recent years because researchers have found many genetic mutations in NSCLC as well as gained new knowledge about how the mutations work.
-With new therapies that target some of these mutations, there are now more options than ever.
+Treatment has changed a lot in recent years.
+Researchers have found many genetic mutations in NSCLC and have learned more about how the mutations work.
+With new therapies that target some of these mutations, you now have more options than ever.

 These drugs target the EGFR mutation: